netsi1964/prompt-engineering-assistant/docs/prd.md

 # Product Requirements Document: Prompt Engineering Assistant

-**Version:** 1.1
+**Version:** 1.2
 **Date:** April 14, 2025
 **Author:** Gemini Assistant (based on user input)

 ## 1. Introduction

 This document describes the requirements for the "Prompt Engineering Assistant," a web application hosted on Deno Deploy.
 The application's purpose is to assist users in creating effective prompts for Large Language Models (LLMs).
-This is achieved through three primary functions:
+This is achieved through five primary functions:
 1. A **step-by-step guide** that helps build prompts based on recognized guidelines.
 2. A **"Talk with the guidelines"** feature where users can ask questions directly about the content of the document "Prompt Engineering_v7 (1).pdf".
 3. An **"Improve my prompt"** feature that automatically suggests improvements to an existing prompt.
+4. An **"Example Prompts"** feature that provides curated, high-quality prompt examples across different categories.
+5. A **"Saved Prompts"** feature for premium users to store and manage their prompts.

 The application will utilize the Google Gemini LLM for analysis, answering, and improvement, and will feature a modern, responsive user interface built with Tailwind CSS.
 All UI text will be managed via an external JSON file to enable localization.